 Do not be fooled by nutrition misconceptions

-- We are all susceptible to getting punk’d by common nutrition myths.
+We are all susceptible to getting punk’d by common nutrition myths.
 For example, society has this idea that carbs are bad for you.
 Truth is, carbohydrates are a vital aspect to every healthy diet.
-Educate yourself on what foods are good to eat and which to stay away from. (reference my article, “News Alert, Carbs Are Not Bad For You”)
+Educate yourself on what foods are good to eat and which to stay away from.

-- Have you ever eaten so much that you just don’t want to do anything?
+Have you ever eaten so much that you just don’t want to do anything?
 Smaller portions, more frequently throughout the day will help you feel satisfied and stay energized without that feeling of being unmotivated.
-You can boost your metabolism by eating smaller portions of nutrient dense foods throughout the day.
-Three meals a day with two snacks in between is perfect as long as you remember to be aware of your portion sizes.
+You can boost your metabolism by listening to your body so make sure to only eat when you’re hungry.

-- Do not worry about counting calories.
+Don’t worry about counting calories, that’s all just noise.
 Look at food as fuel that you need in order to get through the day - too much of which will slow you down.
 You can't put a number on healthy eating so simply being aware and listening to what your body needs is more effective than taking the time to count calories.

 Know what foods compliment your workout

-- Fuel your fitness.
+Fuel your fitness.
 You will be more successful in your workout if you eat the right foods before and after.
-Carbohydrates are your body's first choice when converting food to energy, so I suggest incorporating carbs into your pre-workout meal.
+Carbohydrates are your body's first choice when converting food to energy, so I suggest incorporating carbs into your pre-workout meal or not eating at all for fasted exercise.
 Post-workout meals should include a good portion of protein to help your muscles get all the benefits out of your workout.